anagolay/anagolay-js-sdk/README.md

 ## Development

 We are using VSCod as our main IDE and for that reason we are including the recommended extensions and settings that will help you get started.
-Feel free to change the theme (We all love the Noctis 😍 and we really hope you will too)
+Feel free to change the theme (We all love the Noctis Minimus 😍 and we really hope you will too)

 The structure is following: